aidanboyne/BCM/_posts/2023-08-08-PBL_TTMM2_C2_DVTMisdiagnosis.md

  - Express personal regret and apologize
  - Elicit questions or concerns and address them
  - Plan the next step and next contact with the patient

+It's important to tailor the response to each patient - it is usually good to involve supervisors and certain cases require the involvement of risk management.